Prostitution in Finland: Types of Prostitution

-Street Prostitution
+Street prostitution

 Street prostitution consisted of both foreign and native prostitutes; however, a majority of the bunch are foreign prostitutes.
 This was made up of the female prostitutes and males referred to as "kerb-crawlers" that sought out the "services" of the female prostitutes.
 Street prostitution made its way to the center of the capital city of Helsinki where it became very popular with about 50 street prostitutes.
 Local residents of Helsinki were upset with the allowance of street prostitution in their neighborhoods, so in 1994 a female activist group formed in order to abolish street prostitution as a whole.
 They started the movement called "Prostitution Off the Streets" where they patrolled the streets at night for any potential street prostitution as well as initiated a petition against street prostitution.
 This type of prostitution was legal until 1999 when laws prohibited prostitution in public spaces.
 This new law pushed the business of street prostitution north to the city of Vantaa until a year later when Vantaa also began prohibiting prostitution in public spaces.

-Online Prostitution
+Online prostitution

 The Internet has become a popular place for advertising business; prostitution is no exception.
 Pictures of prostitutes and their services began being advertised online, with about 80%-90% of the industry utilising the internet in some capacity to advertise.
 In the early 2000s, Finland removed servers that advertised prostitution due to "procuring" that the Criminal Code has outlined since 2004.
 However, these operations are still being run remotely in countries such as Spain.
 This makes it difficult for police to take action against "procuring" online because, as behind the scenes operations are being taken care of remotely, they cannot trace any of the activity; they can only uncover the prostitute.

-Erotic Restaurants
+Erotic restaurants

 Restaurants became a location for a lot of foreign prostitutes in Finland to sell their services, particularly in the city center of Helsinki.
 Restaurants were willing to partake in this form of prostitution because they were able to make a profit off of the prostitutes by charging them a fee when entering the restaurant for business as well as when they leave with a client.
-In addition to the fees, the women in erotic restaurants also lured more traffic into the restaurants which allowed the restaurants to profit even further.
-In the grand scheme of things, Finland as a whole also technically benefits from erotic restaurants as they are legal establishments that pay taxes so when these women create more clients for the restaurants, more money goes to taxes.
+In addition to the fees, the women in erotic restaurants also lures more traffic into the restaurants which allowed the restaurants to profit even further.